-(The following are college-wide rules for all departments and programs, as revised in May 2018; see faculty handbook § 7.7.2)
+(The following are college-wide rules that apply to all departments and programs; see faculty handbook § 7.7.2 and 7.7.3.)

 Honors thesis work normally requires GPAs of 3.00 overall and 3.20 in Physics.
 GPAs must be maintained at these levels to receive honors.

-New beginning in 2018: A member of the faculty can recommend students below these GPA cutoffs for thesis work by submitting letters from both the proposed thesis advisor and the Department Head to the Academic Progress Committee by April 1 of the student's junior year.
+However, a member of the faculty can recommend students below these GPA cutoffs for thesis work by submitting letters from both the proposed thesis advisor and the Department Head to the Academic Progress Committee by April 1 of the student's junior year.

-A student who is not a Physics major may do an honors thesis if the student has taken at least six physics courses including four at the 200 level or above.
+A student who is not a Physics major may do an honors thesis if they take at least five physics courses, including three at the 200 level or above.
 Thesis work itself does not count toward these course requirements.
 Such a student must petition the Academic Progress Committee in order to undertake a Physics thesis.